MicrosoftDocs/biztalk-docs/biztalk/core/stop-orchestration-biztalk-server-sample.md

 ## Comments
  All tasks that you can perform in the BizTalk Server Administration console can also be performed by using scripts that access the Windows WMI object model.

  The script file StopOrch.vbs contains detailed comments with further explanation about the operations that it performs.
-For more information, see Windows Management Instrumentation at [https://go.microsoft.com/fwlink/?LinkId=21102](/documentation/).
+For more information, see [Windows Management Instrumentation](/windows/win32/wmisdk/wmi-start-page).

 ## See Also
  [Admin-WMI (BizTalk Server Samples Folder)](../core/admin-wmi-biztalk-server-samples-folder.md)